Skip to main content

 Childcare Leave

-Parents of Singapore citizen children receive six days of paid childcare leave per year, extendable to two days for kids between 7 and 12 years old.
-The employer covers the first three days, and the government covers the remainder, both capped at SGD 500 per day.
+Parents of Singapore citizen children receive 6 days of paid childcare leave per year if the child is below 7 years old.
+The employer covers the first 3 days and the government covers the remainder, subject to caps and eligibility rules.

 Extended Childcare Leave

-For children aged 7 to 12, parents receive two days of extended childcare leave, reimbursed by the government and capped at SGD 500 a day.
+For children aged 7 to 12, parents receive 2 days of extended childcare leave, reimbursed by the government subject to the applicable caps.

 Unpaid Infant Care Leave

-Parents can take six days of unpaid leave annually for children under two years who are Singapore citizens.
+Eligible parents can take 6 days of unpaid leave annually for children under 2 years old who are Singapore citizens.

 National Service Leave

-Male Singapore citizens may be called for up to 40 days of National Service (NS) training annually, with the government handling salary during this period.
-Employers are not obligated to pay the employee for this duration.
+Male Singapore citizens may be called for National Service training annually, with the government generally reimbursing make-up pay in accordance with the National Service framework.

 Termination, Severance Pay and Notice Period

-In Singapore, employment termination is a significant aspect regulated by employment laws.
-Employers and employees need to adhere to specific guidelines regarding severance pay and notice periods.
+In Singapore, employment termination is a significant aspect regulated by employment laws and contract terms.
+Employers and employees need to adhere to specific guidelines regarding notice periods.
 When terminating an employee, it is crucial to provide sufficient notice or salary in lieu of notice, as outlined in the employment contract.
-The notice period varies based on the terms agreed upon but typically ranges from one to three months.
+The notice period varies based on the terms agreed upon.

 Employers may terminate employees for various reasons, including poor performance, redundancy, or misconduct.
 Regardless of the reason, employers should ensure fair and reasonable treatment throughout the termination process.
-Unfair dismissal may lead to disputes and potential legal consequences.
+Wrongful dismissal may lead to disputes and legal consequences.

 Work Permit

-To work in Singapore, foreign workers need a Singapore work visa, known as a Pass.
-This requirement applies to all, irrespective of visa status.
-Singapore offers various types of work visas based on the nature of work and skill level.
+Singapore has a highly developed free-market economy and remains a major destination for international talent.
+To work in Singapore, foreign workers generally need a Singapore work pass.
+This requirement applies irrespective of visa status.
+Singapore offers various types of work passes based on the nature of work and skill level.
 The categories include:

 Singapore Work Visas for Professionals

-- Personalized Employment Pass: offers flexibility for high-earning foreigners or existing Employment Pass holders.
+• Personalized Employment Pass: offers flexibility for high-earning foreigners or existing Employment Pass holders, subject to current MOM eligibility criteria.

-- EntrePass: for investors or entrepreneurs starting a business in Singapore.
+• EntrePass: for eligible entrepreneurs starting and operating a business in Singapore.

 Singapore Work Visas for Skilled and Semi-Skilled Workers

-- Work Permit for Foreign Workers: for foreign workers in specific sectors.
+• Work Permit for Foreign Workers: for foreign workers in specific sectors, subject to sector rules, quota, and levy.

-- Work Permit for Foreign Domestic Workers (FDW): for workers aged 23 to 50 from certain countries.
+• Work Permit for Foreign Domestic Workers (FDW): for eligible workers from approved source countries, subject to current MOM rules.

 Other specialized permits for specific categories.